 Evycsa was another of the many short-lived Catalan brands of motorcycle and it was manufactured in Barcelona between 1953 and 1957.
-The brand had been founded by Màrius Vilaseca Roura (1917-1955) and Its workshops occupied numbers 19 and 20 on Plaça de Tetuán, barcelona.
+The brand had been founded by Màrius Vilaseca Roura (1917-1955) and its workshops occupied numbers 19 and 20 on Plaça de Tetuán, Barcelona.
 He was a former competitive motorcyclist who had decided to produce his own motorcycles and was its chief designer.
-He built his bikes using the Fita AMC engines from Fita, a Figueres based enterprise that produced French AMC (Ateliers de Mécanique du Centre) engines under license.
-The Fita-AMC 175cc, 4 stroke was the popular choice.
+He built his bikes using Fita-AMC engines from the Figueres based enterprise that produced French AMC engines under license, initially for Rieju.
+The Fita-AMC 175cc, 4 stroke was a popular choice.

 Vilaseca was an active member of the famous Penya Motorista Barcelona (PMB) and took part in many of their events.
 In June 1955, Vilaseca was on a reconnaissance for the Rally de la Costa Brava, riding one of his own machines when he suffered a rear tyre blowout at speed and crashed into a roadside barrier.